Identity documents in the United States: Passport card

 The main purpose of the U.S. passport card is to provide a more convenient wallet-sized identity and travel document for citizens who want to carry an official federal ID and for those who live near a land border.
 It can be used for land and sea travel between the United States and Canada, Mexico, the Caribbean and Bermuda but cannot be used for other countries or for international air travel.
 Other than these travel limitations, the passport card carries the same rights and privileges as the passport book.
-The passport card is also accepted as valid identification for domestic air travel inside the United States and for domestic use.
+The passport card is also accepted as valid identification for domestic air travel inside the United States.

 When outside the United States and the above-mentioned countries, the passport card can be used as identification and proof of citizenship within a particular country, even though it is not valid for travel internationally (i.e., traveling from Germany to Switzerland/Austria/France/etc.).

-U.S. Citizenship and Immigration Services has indicated that the U.S. Passport Card may be used in the Employment Eligibility Verification Form (also known as the I-9) process.
+U.S. Citizenship and Immigration Services has indicated that the U.S. passport card may be used in the Employment Eligibility Verification Form (also known as the I-9) process.
 The passport card is considered a "List A" document that may be presented by newly hired employees during the employment eligibility verification process to show work authorized status.
 "List A" documents are those used by employees to prove both identity and work authorization when completing the Form I-9.